minkyaw17/CECS-328/README.md

 # CECS-328
-Projects from CECS 328 with Pouye Sedighian
+Materials from CECS 328 with Pouye Sedighian